davidmyriel/education-engineer/terraform-getting-started.md

 }
 ```

-Initialize Terraform with the `init` command.
-The AWS provider will be installed.
+Initialize the project, which downloads a plugin that allows Terraform to interact with Docker.

 ```shell
 $ terraform init
 ```

-You should check for any errors.
-If it ran successfully, provision the resource with the `apply` command.
+If there are no errors, provision the NGINX server container with `terraform apply`.

 ```shell
 $ terraform apply
 ```

+When Terraform asks you to confirm, type `yes` and press `ENTER`.
 The command will take up to a few minutes to run and will display a message indicating that the resource was created.

 ## Destroy infrastructure

-Finally, destroy the infrastructure.
+To destroy the provisioned NGINX container, run `terraform destroy`.
+This command is the inverse of `terraform apply` in that it terminates all the resources specified in your Terraform state.

 ```shell
 $ terraform destroy
 ```

-Look for a message at the bottom of the output asking for confirmation.
-Type `yes` and hit ENTER.
-Terraform will destroy the resources it had created earlier.
+When Terraform asks you to confirm, type `yes` and press `ENTER`.
+Terraform will now destroy the resources it had created earlier.